-C Key regulations
+C. Key regulations

-The Kimberley Process Certification Scheme
+The Kimberley Process Certification Scheme (KPCS)

-The Kimberley Process Certification Scheme (KPCS) came into effect in 2003.
+The Kimberley Process Certification Scheme came into effect in 2003.
 The KPCS requires participating nations to keep conflict diamonds out of legitimate channels of commerce.
 All imports and exports of rough diamonds must be via a government office.
 This office verifies the source, packs diamond consignments to be transported in tamper-resistant containers and issues the accompanying government-validated Kimberley Process Certificate.
-Each forgery-resistant certificate must be uniquely numbered and include data describing the shipment's contents and the country of export.
+Each forgery-resistant certificate must be uniquely numbered and include data describing the shipment's contents and the country of origin.
 Government signatories to the Kimberley Process are required to implement internal controls on the movement of diamonds and can only export/import diamonds to/from other countries that are part of the KPCS.
-Note that rough diamonds which are cut and polished within their country of origin do not fall under the KPCS as they are not exported as rough stones.
+Note that rough diamonds which are cut and polished within their country of origin do not fall under the KPCS.